subirvarma/GeneralCognitics/_posts/StatisticalMechanics.md

 Figure 4: $z_1 = \tanh y$ and $z_2 = {yT\over{2dj}}$ when T is high

 These two functions are plotted in figure 4 for the case when the temperature $T$ is very high.
 In this case the line $z_2$ only intersects $z_1$ at $y=0$ which corresponds to $\sigma'=0$, i.e., all the spins are aligned in random directions.
+This is due to the fact that the entropy associated with random spins at high temperature values overpowers the tendency to shift to a lower energy state with all the spins aligned.

 ![](https://subirvarma.github.io/GeneralCognitics/images/stat5.png)

 Figure 5: $\tanh y$ and ${yT\over{2dj}}$ when $T < 2dj$

 However as $T$ is reduced, then ultimately the straight line does intersect the $\tanh$ curve as shown in figure 5, and there is a critical temperature $T_c = 2dj$ at which the slope of the line is one, which is the same as the slope of of $\tanh$ at the origin.
 Any increase in $T$ beyond this point causes the two curves to intersect.
 When this happens there exists another solution $\sigma'$ which is non-zero, and this corresponds to magnetization of the material.
-Note that now there are two solutions at $0$ and $\sigma'$ to the equation, and the question arises which one does the system choose.
+Since there are now two solutions at average spins $0$ and $\sigma'$, the question arises which one does the system choose.
 If the system starts from a state of random spins at $T > T_c$, then it stays in this state even after the $T < T_c$, until something causes the spins to align.
 This is the phenomenon of phase change, and it can be triggered by the presence of an external magnetic field.
+Thus the solution for $\sigma' = 0$ is unstable, and the system can tip into the $\sigma' = +1$ or $\sigma' = -1$ state very easily if $T<T_c$, as shown next.
+This analysis also implies that if we start from a low temperature state and gradually increase temperature, then the magnetization abruptly switches off when the temperature crosses $T_c$.

 ![](https://subirvarma.github.io/GeneralCognitics/images/stat6.png)